 Carlos Lopez Arts

-Carlos is a contemporary visual artist who lives in south Monterey county, California.
-His painting influence come from his mother Mary and family.
+Carlos is a visual artist who lives in south Monterey county, California.
+His painting influence comes from his mother Mary and family.
 Carlos is primarily self-taught in painting though he studied photography at Fresno State University.
-His passion is to create vibrant abstractions using contrast, bright colors, bold strokes, with energy and intensity.

 His paintings have been on display at Sandy by the Sea, William Arthur Galleries in Carmel, and Bear Flag Gallery in San Juan Bautista, California.

-My oil paintings represent the fusion between one-stroke painting style and abstract expressionism.
-My compositions span the entire color spectrum.
-From deepest blacks to brightest whites, dominated by the primaries of red, yellow, and blue, and every fractional permutation of hue in between.
+The composition spans the entire color spectrum.
+From deepest blacks to brightest whites.
+Dominated by the primaries of red, yellow, and blue, it also encompasses every fractional permutation of hue in between.